Eagle Premier

 The Eagle Premier is a full-size executive car that was developed by American Motors Corporation (AMC) during the 1980s through its partnership with Renault.
 This model was manufactured in the then-brand-new Brampton Assembly in Canada.

 Chrysler Corporation bought the rights to the Premier when it acquired Renault's outstanding shares in AMC in 1987, and began selling the car under the new Eagle marque.

 The four-door sedan was manufactured from September 1987 (for the 1988 model year) until December 1991 (for the 1992 model year).
-A rebadged variant was also marketed as the Dodge Monaco from 1990 to 1992.
+A rebadged variant was also marketed as the Dodge Monaco from 1990 until 1992.
+The Premier was exported to Japan where it was marketed as a Chrysler.

 Design

-In 1982 American Motors and Renault, a major shareholder in AMC since 1979, began work on a new downsized full-size front-drive passenger car, code named X-58, for introduction in late 1986.
-A companion two-door coupe, code named X-59, was to debut for the 1988 model year.
+In 1982 American Motors and Renault, a major shareholder in AMC since 1979, began work on a new downsized full-size front-drive passenger car, code-named X-58, for introduction in late 1986.
+A companion two-door coupe, code named "X-59", was to debut for the 1988 model year.
 These two body styles were to be the first full-size cars sold by AMC since the 1978 AMC Matador to re-position the automaker with a broader product offering in the marketplace.
+The strategy was to expand AMC's reliance on sub-compact cars (which were the Alliance and Encore) as demand was increasing for larger, "family-size" cars such as the Chevrolet Celebrity and the new Ford Taurus.

-Rather than engineer a completely new chassis for the Premier the then-new Renault 25's monocoque underpinnings were used as a basis and adapted for the new product.
+Rather than engineer a completely new chassis for the Premier, the then-new Renault 25's monocoque underpinnings were used as a basis and adapted for the new product.
 Using the Renault 25 chassis the suspension was derived from the Renault Medallion (Renault 21).
 The suspension featured a four-wheel independent system with MacPherson struts at the front wheels and two torsion bars at each rear wheel, with stabilizer bars in both front and rear.

-The exterior by Giorgetto Giugiaro's Italdesign was picked over other concepts generated by AMC's own styling department and other independent firms.
-The Premier's body's drag coefficient of 0.31 is slightly lower than the 1986 Ford Taurus that was well known for its aerodynamic shape.
+The exterior by Giorgetto Giugiaro's Italdesign was picked over other concepts generated by AMC's styling department and other independent firms.
+The Premier's body's drag coefficient of 0.31 is slightly lower (more efficient) than the 1986 Ford Taurus that was well known for its aerodynamic shape.
 The Premier's body was finished using a baked enamel clearcoat for all the available colors.
-The body was covered by a 7-year, 100000 mi warranty.
+The body was covered by a seven-year, 100000 mi warranty.
 The car's trunk capacity was also large, offering 16.3 cuft of cargo space.

-The Eagle also featured new technology to improve luminous efficiency of its headlamp system, afford greater styling freedom, and having a rectangular frontal aspect.
+The Eagle also featured new technology to improve the luminous efficiency of its headlamp system, afford greater styling freedom, and have a rectangular frontal aspect.
 The 1988 Eagle Premier was one of the first cars featuring Valeo headlamps with nonparabolic, complex-surface reflector headlamps with optic lenses.